christopher-dG/gpymusic/README.md

 ## 2-Factor Authentication

 If your account has 2FA set up, you will need to use an [app password](https://support.google.com/accounts/answer/185833?hl=en) to log in.
-Replace the `password` field in your config file with the app password.
+If you're storing your password in your config file, replace it with the app password.

 ### Disclaimer
 Expect bugs, and please report them!
 I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.